yogeshmasaistudent/Event_loop-/README.md

 ---

-🎬 SLIDE 5 — Call Stack: The Heart of JavaScript
+ 🌟  Call Stack: The Heart of JavaScript
 ---

 The **Call Stack** is where JavaScript actually **executes code**.